Plampinstein/deep-learning-challenge/nn_report.md

 The neural network model includes three layers with 80 neurons in the input layer, 30 neurons in the second hidden layer, and 1 neuron in the output layer with a sigmoid activation function.
 These choices were made based on experimentation and tuning.
 Achieving Target Model Performance:

 The model was trained and evaluated, achieving an accuracy score of 72.55%.
-This accuracy score can be consider too low, as an acceptable one should be above 90% most of the time (as not always).
-So we can say that the model does not meet the target performance.
+This accuracy score can be consider low since we are aiming for 75%,  So we can say that the model does not meet the target performance.

 Steps Taken to Improve Performance: